docker/compose/docs/networking.md

     networks:
       default:
-        # Use the overlay driver for multi-host communication
+        # Use a custom driver
-        driver: overlay
+        driver: custom-driver-1

 ## Using a pre-existing network